The Sony Breach and The U.S. Government’s Responsibility to Act

 So what was different about the Sony attack?

-The impacts of this attack were swift and far reaching.
-Intellectual property in the form of five or more movies from Sony Pictures were stolen and are being shared illegally around the web.
+The impacts of this attack were swift and far-reaching.
+Intellectual property in the form of five or more movies from Sony Pictures was stolen and are being shared illegally around the web.
 Salaries, home address and other Human Resources related data of 6,000 Sony Pictures employees were stolen and shared and posted in one form or another across the web.
-Finally the company was reportedly shut down and held hostage to ransom demands that left many computers unresponsive.
+Finally, the company was reportedly shut down and held hostage to ransom demands that left many computers unresponsive.

 All of these details in both and scope and impact represent an unprecedented attack on a US-based company (Sony Pictures Studios is located in Culver City, CA).
 Our government has fiddled while Rome burns and it’s time that the government step in and partner with industry to find a way to stop the bleeding.
 I’ve had the pleasure to be part of a measurably productive government/industry partnership in cybersecurity with the Defense Industrial Base (DIB) program and I testified before the House Armed Services Committee (HASC) Subcommittee on Emerging Threats and Capabilities extolling the incredible value of the DIB program and how it could and should be meaningfully expanded.
 So I know we have the talent, both in government and industry to address (not solve) this issue.

 We have all the right people to deal with this in a meaningful way that can improve the current situation.
 I’m the last person to ever ask the government to lead anything but in this case, I really do think it’s their job and I know firsthand that they have a template for doing it.